Intelligence Studies (intensive)

 Pathway core courses

 This course will introduce postgraduate students to the theory, practice and history of secret intelligence, primarily in connection with post 9/11 international relations and foreign policies.
-The course will also explore the nature of post 9/11 changes on intelligence services, focussing the attention on the changes lived by the intelligence organizations and their need for new regulations and their effects over civil liberties in, for example, continuous declarations of ‘states of emergency’.
-Terrorism hitting our cities (Madrid, Paris, Brussels…), fiascos such as the WMD and the subsequent invasion of Iraq, or the almost permanent global economic war has relaunched and reshaped the intelligence services.
-By the end of the course students should be able to demonstrate understanding of the historical and current-day role of secret intelligence in the international domain, challenges for the intelligence community and to be able to explain key concepts and issues in the field of intelligence studies.
+The course will also explore the nature of post 9/11 changes on intelligence services, focussing the attention on the changes experienced by the intelligence organizations and their need for new regulations and their effects over civil liberties in, for example, continuous declarations of ‘states of emergency’.
+Terrorism hitting our cities (Madrid, Paris, Brussels...), fiascos such as the WMD and the subsequent invasion of Iraq, or the almost permanent global economic war has relaunched and reshaped the intelligence services.
+By the end of the course students should be able to demonstrate understanding on both the historical and the current-day role of secret intelligence in the international domain, challenges for the intelligence community, as well as to be able to explain key concepts and issues in the field of intelligence studies.

-The evaluation comprises three elements: active class participation and engagement in debates (15%); in-class debate about intelligence, ethics and civil liberties (35%) and final paper (50%).
-The paper will have an approximate extension of 3.500-4000 words.
-Further details on the precise conditions of the paper and the oral presentation of the research project will be provided on the first pre-session and worked with the students in the weeks previous to the beginning of this block teaching course.
+The evaluation comprises four elements: i) active class participation and engagement in debates (10%); ii) in-class debate about intelligence, ethics and civil liberties (30%), iii) future of intelligence (10%) and, iv) final essay (50%).
+The final essay will have an approximate extension of 3.500-4.000 words.
+Further details on the precise specificities of the essay and the oral presentation of the research proposal will be provided during the first session and worked out individually with the students during the following weeks.